-Finca San Antonio is located in Santa Maria, Huila, Colombia and run by Carmelo Velandia and his family.
-The farm sits at an altitude ranging between 1,650 and 1,820 above sea level and lies on 16 hectares in total.
+Finca San Antonio is located in Santa Maria in Huila and is run by Carmelo Velandia and his family.
+The 16 hectares farm sits at an altitude ranging between 1,650 and 1,820 above sea level.

-Carmelo moved from Bogota to Santa Maria in 2003 to dedicate himself to coffee production.
+Carmelo moved from the capital Bogotá to Santa Maria in 2003 to dedicate himself to coffee production.
 However, it wasn’t until 2013 that he decided to focus on specialty coffee, looking for different ways to sell his coffee.

-The production of coffee at Finca San Antonio is a family adventure and Carmelo’s wife, Gloria Maria, handles the finance and administration of the farm, as well as the commercialization of the coffee.
-His oldest daughter, Maria Camila, helps in the wet mill, in the registration and separation of all the different lots, in their post-harvest processes, and so on.
+According to Gloria Maria, Carmelo’s wife, the production of coffee at Finca San Antonio is a family adventure.
+She handles the finance and administration of the farm, as well as the commercialization of the coffee.
+Their oldest daughter, Maria Camila, helps in the wet mill, in the registration and separation of all the different lots, in their post-harvest processes, and so on.

 Finca San Antonio extends for 16 hectares, of which approximately 2 Ha are dedicated to a Natural Reserve and 10 ha are planted with coffee containing the following varieties: 8,000 trees of Castillo, 7,000 trees of Colombia, 13,000 trees of a mixed lot between Castillo and Colombia, 9,000 trees of Cenicafe 1 and 2,000 trees of Java.